top of page

 "LESS STRONG!"
 I shouted at mile 95.

-I got to the car at mile 97.
-I had two options: I could either run back down the stretch of trail that I just had come up and finish at Tompkin's Bend--which would technically put me at 101 miles--or I could run this .5 mile ATV trail ahead of me back and forth until I got to 100.
+At 97 miles, I was faced with two options: I could either run back down the stretch of trail that I had just come up and finish at Tompkin's Bend — which would technically put me at 101 miles — or I could run the half-mile ATV trail ahead of me back and forth until I got to 100.
+Easy choice.
+I was not going to run a single extra mile, that was for goddamn sure.

-My parents ran with my shaking, hypothermic, completely trashed self back-and-forth until my watch read 99.9 miles.
+My parents ran with my shaking, hypothermic, completely trashed self back and forth until my watch read 99.9 miles.

 I ran that mo'fo in, man.